HL7/davinci-ecdx/input/pagecontent/solicited-unsolicited-attachments.md

-Currently claims <span class="bg-success" markdown="1">and prior authorization</span><!-- new-content --> requests can come through [X12 transactions] or portal submissions.
+Currently claims and prior authorization requests can come through [X12 transactions] or portal submissions.
 Payers may need additional information from a Provider to determine if the service being billed (claim) or requested (prior authorization) is supported by medical or policy benefits.
 In this guide, the term "attachments" includes a subset of additional information defined by the [LOINC Document Ontology] and data elements presented in document form.
 Attachments for claims or prior authorization can be divided into *solicited* and *unsolicited* workflows.
-The sections below document the differences and similarities between these workflows and define the CDex transactions <span class="bg-success" markdown="1">that implementers can use for both solicited and unsolicited prior authorization and claims attachments.
-See the [Conforming to CDex Attachments] for guidance on how systems define their support for each.</span><!-- new-content -->
+The sections below document the differences and similarities between these workflows and define the CDex transactions that implementers can use for both solicited and unsolicited prior authorization and claims attachments.
+See the [Conforming to CDex Attachments] for guidance on how systems define their support for each.

 ### *Unsolicited* Attachments